 Once in the depth of the desert, our vehicles came to a halt outside what looked like a crumbling concrete castle.
 Inside, we were treated to some traditional dancing, performed by lines of men known as Berbers: an unconquered pre-Arab culture indigenous to North Africa and parts of West Africa, who proudly call themselves the ‘free people’.
 Dressed in white suits and shaking their instruments, they encouraged us to join them, as the two cultures merged in a jubilant, if slightly clumsy, dance.

 Next, we were led to a bright yellow table, laden with tagines and traditional sweet snacks.
 While some tried their hands at drumming, others explored the serenity of the sandy surrounding area.
-This was a scene which I would usually rush to share with my Instagram followers, yet I found comfort in our remoteness, undisturbed by the social media on which I so relied.
+This was a scene that I would usually rush to share with my Instagram followers, yet I found comfort in our remoteness, undisturbed by the social media on which I so relied.

 A Peculiar Kind Of Transport